voc0der/Skip-Game-Launcher/CONTRIBUTING.md

 ## Before Opening a PR

-- Run `npm run lint`
-- Run `npx tsc -p src/tsconfig.app.json --noEmit`
-- Run `npx tsc -p src/tsconfig.spec.json --noEmit`
-- Run `CHROMIUM_BIN="$(command -v chromium || command -v chromium-browser)" npm run test:headless`
-- Run `npx ng build --configuration production`
+- Run `python -m pytest`
+- On Windows, run `Invoke-Pester tests/Launcher.Tests.ps1`
+- If launcher binaries changed, run `python scripts/verify.py`
-- If backend JavaScript changed, run `node --check` on each touched backend file
+- If a workflow changed, run `actionlint` when available

 ## Notes

-- The repo test defaults use `Chromium` / `ChromiumHeadless` instead of Chrome-branded launchers.
+- `games.json` is the source of truth for launcher definitions.
+- Building launchers requires Windows because `scripts/build.ps1` uses IExpress.
+- Do not hand-edit generated `.exe` files.